 OEM Test Programs

-Inside Advanced Energy’s Motor Test Lab brings you information about our testing capabilities and consulting services.
-If you have concerns related to electric motors and drives or performance characteristics of either, contact Advanced Energy.
-Our goal is to help manufacturers produce more products at a lower cost.
-For more information about our motor and drive testing and consulting capabilities, visit the Advanced Energy website or contact
+Inside Advanced Energy’s Motor Test Labprovides you with information about our testing capabilities and consulting services.
+If you have needs related to electric motors or drives contact Advanced Energy.
+Our goal is to make certain motors and drives operate as efficiently and reliably as possible.
+For more information about our motor testing and consulting capabilities, visit the Advanced Energy web site or contact

 David Berkowitz at 919 857-9047.